ceph/ceph/doc/install/upgrading-ceph.rst

 	gpgkey=https://ceph.com/git/?p=ceph.git;a=blob_plain;f=keys/release.asc

-.. important:: Ensure you use the correct URL for your distribution.
+.. note:: Ensure you use the correct URL for your distribution.
 Check the http://ceph.com/rpm directory for your distribution.

 .. note:: Since you can upgrade using ``ceph-deploy`` you will only need to add